a5c-ai/a5c/README.md

   | jq '.enriched.mentions // [] | map(select(.source=="code_comment")) | length'
 ```

 See also: CLI reference for flags and exit codes: `docs/cli/reference.md`.
+For a complete and authoritative list of Mentions flags under `events enrich`, see `docs/cli/reference.md#events-enrich`.

 ### Validate against schema